 History of Bethlehem Place

 Bethlehem Place originated from the efforts of those concerned about issues of homelessness in the Niagara Region.
-Since 1988 we have provided affordable housing and services to support the personal growth of individuals and families for almost 30 years.
+Since 1988 we have provided affordable housing and services to support the personal growth of individuals and families.
 Read More About Our History »

 About Our Residents